hoellin/eg/docs/haemochromatosis/CHiC/preprocess_data.md

-# Explore and prepare data for further analysis of E-G network with genes involved in hemochromatosis, with E-G pairs based on CHiC data
+# Explore and prepare data for further analysis of E-G network with genes involved in hemochromatosis, based on CHiC data

 ## Requirements